markakk/itella-api/README.md

 **Shipment::PRODUCT_PICKUP** available additional services:
 - Will be set automatically
-  - 3201 - Pickup Point, is set automatically when pick up point ID is registered into Shipment.
+  - 3201 - Pickup Point, is set automatically when pick up point ID (pupCode from Locations API) is registered into Shipment.
     **Requires** array with this information:
-      - `pickup_point_id` => Pickup point ID.
+      - `pickup_point_id` => Pickup point pupCode.

 Trying to set additional service that is not available for set product code will throw ItellaException.